Australian Natural Adventures

 and transfer to the domestic terminal.
 Here you will catch your flight

-of Australia, Alice
+to the center of Australia, Alice

 Springs, arriving at lunchtime.
 Transfer to your hotel, and have